 Today, Coles-Moultrie Electric Cooperative (CMEC) has over 9,500 members and an electrical distribution system spanning over 1,900 miles.
-CMEC serves residents in Coles, Clark, Cumberland, Douglas, Edgar, Piatt and Shelby counties.
+CMEC serves residents in Coles, Clark, Cumberland, Douglas, Edgar, Moultrie, Piatt and Shelby counties.
 In addition, CMEC also serves 850 small commercial business and large commercial accounts such as Lake Land College, Sarah Bush Health Center, Mattoon Precision, and Mid State Tank.

 As the demand for electricity increases, the potential to negatively impact avian populations grows.
 With the help of Douglas-Hart Nature Center, Lake Land College, and Eastern Illinois University, CMEC has developed an extensive Avian Protection Plan (APP) to help protect, study and understand avian interactions with power lines.

 Birds such as hawks, eagles, owls, osprey and ravens commonly use utility structures for perching, roosting, hunting and nesting.
 These behaviors are especially common in CMEC’s service area, since most of our territory is covered with farm land.
 Farming reduces forested land cover and thus makes natural perching habitats for birds few and far between.
 With no natural place to perch, birds resort to using utility poles and lines for perches.
 Depending on the bird’s size, age, and other factors, this type of behavior can be problematic.